Hashino/doing.nvim/README.md

 - `:Do status` shows notification with current task/message
 - `:Do edit` edit the tasklist in a floating window
 - `:Do toggle` toggle the display (winbar and status)
-- `:Do random` get a notification with a random task

 ## Installation